-Discrete priority offers to PP students for all trips.
-All trips will have 50% allocation to PP students.
-50% off all trips for all PP students will be available.
-A standard PP support statement will go in every letter/ communication with parents to ensure they understand the financial support available. on a trip- social skills, increased aspirations, self- confidence and motivation.
+· · · · · · · · · · · · · · · · · · · Parent's Evenings: Parent's evenings for our PP parents will be bespoke if there is a barrier to them accessing SchoolCloud/ inperson .
+E.g. Phone calls home, meet in the community, visits from our Family Support Officers/ HOYs/DHOYs.
+Working with parents to support children's learning Report Education Endowment Foundation EEF 1, 4, 5, 6 Co-Curricular clubs and Trips: Discrete priority offers to PP students for all trips.
+A variety of enrichment activities and trips will be available to all students, with a particular focus on DROPP, disproportionate representation of Pupil Premium, in participation.
+Financial contributions of up to 50%.
+A standard PP support statement will go in every letter/ communication with parents to ensure they understand the financial support available.
+Students will not be disadvantaged attending trips due to financial hardship.
+All students can enjoy the positives that come from going on a trip- social skills, increased aspirations, self- confidence and motivation.
 PP Students may not have the opportunity to visit such places outside of school.
-Careers: - Career interviews with any PA PP students to continue to be conducted at home. -PP students have x2 interviews/ career appointments if necessary. -1:1 Interviews targeting students in Year 9 supporting GCSE option choices. -Raising aspiration workshops from external providers- Universities for Years 8 and 9. -Mock Interviews -CV writing -Tailored weekly form time activities -Career specific trips -Gatsby Bench Mark Score - Student Leadership roles to be discussed and actively encouraged by Form Tutors / HOYs to develop cultural capital.
-Every young person needs high-quality career guidance to make informed decisions about their future.
+1, 2, 3, 4, 5, 6 Careers: - Career interviews with any PA PP students to continue to be conducted at home. -PP students have x2 interviews/ career appointments if necessary. -1:1 Interviews targeting students in Year 9 supporting GCSE option choices. -SLT Year 9 Parents Evening to discuss career paths November 2024. -Raising aspiration workshops from external providers- Universities for Years 8 and 9. -Mock Interviews, CV writing support all built in to the PSHE curriculum, provided resources and platforms by UNIFROG. - Curriculum careers focus in every subject- tracked and monitored by HOD and KMO -Weekly careers advice via KMO lead at lunch time with computer access for students. -Individual action plans sent to all parents following student interview with career advisor. -Achieving all Gatsby Bench Mark Score Every young person needs high- quality career guidance to make informed decisions about their future.
 Good career guidance is a necessity for social mobility: those young people without significant social capital or home support to draw upon have the most to gain from high-quality career guidance.
-1, 2, 4, 5 Music Tuition: To continue to promote and pay for PP students who wishes to play an instrument.
+1, 2, 4, 5 Music Tuition: To continue to promote and pay up to 50% PP students who wishes to play an instrument.
 The Education Endowment Foundation state, Arts participation is defined as involvement in artistic and creative activities, such as music, dance, drama and participation can have a positive impact on academic outcomes in other areas of the curriculum.
 Positive attitudes to learning and increased wellbeing were consistently reported, ensuring disadvantaged pupils access a rich and stimulating arts education is paramount.
 1, 2, 4, 5, 6

-Total budgeted cost: £ 216,917
+Total budgeted cost: £ £215,450